Open Sets of Exponentially Mixing Anosov Flows: Introduction Results

+\begin{rem} The proof of Theorem \ref{thm:ExpVolPres} requires the flow to be transitive in order to apply Theorem~\ref{thm:ExpStable}.
+However, due to Verjovsky \cite{Verjovsky74}, codimension-one Anosov flows on higher dimensional manifolds (\(\dim \cM>3 \)) are transitive and so transitivity is automatic\footnote{In the case where both the stable and unstable bundles are at least \(2\) dimensional there are examples of non-transitive Anosov flows~\cite{FW80}.
+Also, as it is remarked in \cite{FW80}, the three dimensional case, where Verjovsky's proof does not work, this question of transitivity of Anosov flows remains open.} in the case of Theorem~\ref{thm:ExpVolPres}. \end{rem}

 Section \ref{sec:Anosov} contains the proof of Theorem \ref{thm:ExpStable} and the details of how Theorem \ref{thm:ExpVolPres} is derived from it.
-The proof of the first result rests heavily on the result (Theorem \ref{thm:ExpSemi} below) concerning exponential mixing for $\cC^{1\plus}$ expanding semiflows.
+The proof of the first result rests heavily on a result (Theorem \ref{thm:ExpSemi} below) concerning exponential mixing for $\cC^{1\plus}$ expanding semiflows.
+Our motive for proving Theorem~\ref{thm:ExpSemi} was proving Theorem~\ref{thm:ExpStable} but Theorem~\ref{thm:ExpSemi} is also of interest in its own right.
+Details concerning past work on similar questions follows after we precisely introduce the setting.

 We observe that the ideas in this text are very much limited to the argument presented here and will not suffice to fully answer the question of when in general Anosov flows mix exponentially.
 For this progress we hope that the work of Dolgopyat~\cite{Dolgopyat98}, Liverani~\cite{Liverani04}, Baladi \& Vall\'ee~\cite{BV05} and Tsujii~\cite{Tsujii16} (among others) can eventually be extended and improved.

+We proceed by defining the class of $\cC^{1\plus}$ expanding semiflows.
+Firstly we require two pieces of information concerning the geometry of the set.
+Let \(X\) be the disjoint union of a finite number of connected bounded open subsets of \(\mathbb{R}^d\) (we use the convention that the distance between two points in different connected components is infinite). \begin{defin} We say that \(X \subset \bR^d\) is \emph{almost John} if there exist constants \(C,\epsilon_0>0, s\geq 1\) such that, for all \(\epsilon \in (0,\epsilon_0)\) and for all \(x\in X\), there exists \(y\in X\) such that \(\dist{x}{y} \leq \epsilon\) and such that the ball centred at \(y\) of radius \(C\epsilon^s\) is contained in \(X\).\footnote{This condition on \(X\) is similar in spirit to the requirement of a John domain as used in~\cite{AGY06}.
+However they are not equivalent, in our case we need only weaker properties and so we can make do with weaker assumptions.
+See the discussion in Appendix~\ref{app:markov} for further details.} \end{defin}